AdobeDocs/experience-manager-screens.en/help/user-guide/aem-screens-faqs.md

 ### 4. How to enable window mode for the Windows Player?{#enable-player}

 There is no window mode in Windows Player.
-It is always full screen mode.
+It is always in full screen mode.

-### 5. How to troubleshoot if an AEM Screens player continuously sends login requests?
+### 5. How to troubleshoot if an AEM Screens Player continuously sends login requests?

-Follow the steps below to troubleshoot an AEM Screens player that continuously sends requests to `/content/screens/svc.json` and `/libs/granite/core/content/login.validate/j_security_check`:
+Follow the steps below to troubleshoot an AEM Screens Player that continuously sends requests to `/content/screens/svc.json` and `/libs/granite/core/content/login.validate/j_security_check`:

-1. When AEM Screens player starts, it requests to `/content/screens/svc.json`.
+1. When AEM Screens Player starts, it requests to `/content/screens/svc.json`.
 When the player gets a 404 status code in the response, it initiates an authentication request by using `/libs/granite/core/content/login.validate/j_security_check` against the *publish* instance.
 If there is a custom error handler in the *publish* instance, make sure to return the 404 status code for anonymous user on `/content/screens/svc.json` or `/content/screens/svc.ping.json`.

 1. Check if your Dispatcher configuration allows these requests in the `/filters`.